 General Education Knowledge and Inquiry CHEM 221 Organic Chemistry IProvides students with a basic knowledge of organic chemistry through an exploration of the properties and reactions of carbon compounds, including structure and bonding, polarization, isomerism, stereochemistry, equilibrium, reaction types, and synthesis.
 Will ordinarily be taken with the laboratory (CHEM 223).
 Formerly CHE 231 Organic Chemistry I.

-Prerequisites: CHEM 111 with a grade of C or better; or permission of the program CHEM 222 Organic Chemistry IIApplies the concepts learned in Organic Chemistry I to new classes of compounds.
+Prerequisites: CHEM 112 or permission of the instructor/chair CHEM 222 Organic Chemistry IIApplies the concepts learned in Organic Chemistry I to new classes of compounds.
 The course includes a further investigation of substitution and elimination reactions, and the utility of infrared spectroscopy and nuclear magnetic resonance in determining organic structure is emphasized.
 Students learn about reactions and mechanisms pertaining to alkyl halides, aromatic compounds, alcohols, ethers, and a variety of carbonyl compounds.
 A working knowledge of the reactions covered in both semesters of will enable students to develop multistep syntheses leading from starting material to product.
 Will ordinarily be taken with the laboratory (CHEM 224).
 Formerly CHE 233 Organic Chemistry II.

 Prerequisites: CHEM 221 with a grade of C or better, or permission of the program CHEM 341 Physical ChemistryExamines the principles of chemical thermodynamics, kinetics, equilibrium, and atomic structure, with an emphasis on applications to biological systems.
 Introduces some of the theory behind spectroscopic techniques.
 Formerly CHE 377 Physical Chemistry I.